IntegrCiTy/zerobnl/docs/docu.md

 #### 5. Create wrappers

 [Wrappers](#Wrapper) are the connector between simulation tools and the rest of the co-simulation framework.
-Using the ZerOBNL ClientNode python class, this process will, during the simulation, be used as middle agent between the orchestration process and the simulation model, passing messages and data back and forth.
+Using the ZerOBNL ClientNode python class, the python process running a wrapper will, during the simulation, be used as middle agent between the orchestration process and the simulation model, passing messages and data back and forth.

-You can use the wrapper of the provided [minimal example](https://github.com/IntegrCiTy/zerobnl/blob/master/examples/MinimalExample/wrapper_base.py) as a template and build your own wrappers from there.
+You can use the wrapper of the provided [minimal example](https://github.com/IntegrCiTy/zerobnl/blob/master/examples/MinimalExample/wrapper_base.py) as a template and build your own wrappers from there onwards.

 #### 6. Create [co-simulation graph](#CoSimGraph)

-The co-simulation models and results are closely related on how you decide to partition your system.
+The co-simulation models and results are closely related to how you decide to partition your system.
 This is where you actually connect the sub-systems together and define the exchanged data using *Links*.
 A *Link* connect an output attribute from a *Node*. to an input attribute to an other *Node*.

 The following example connects the output attribute `sink_flow` of `NodeA` to the input attribute `srce_flow` of `NodeB`.